ialmodovar/FIRSTkit/README.md

 You can access **FIRSTkit** on the shinyapps.io, [https://ialmodovar.shinyapps.io/FIRSTkit/](https://ialmodovar.shinyapps.io/FIRSTkit/)

-## Installation as a R package
+## Installation as an R package

-**FIRSTkit** is designed to be run from the browser and hosted on an institutional Shiny server so that students and users do not have any need form of installation.
+**FIRSTkit** is designed to be run from the browser and hosted on an institutional Shiny server, so that students and users do not need any form of installation.

 However, the software can also be installed as an R package.
 You can install it directly from GitHub via the *devtools* package: